 3. Planter Inserts

-In many cases, large to medium-sized planters don’t need to be filled all the way with soil as plant roots don’t necessarily reach down that far.
+In many cases, large to medium-sized planters don’t need to be filled all the way with soil.
+This is because plant roots don’t necessarily reach down that far.
 Planting mix is expensive and makes containers heavy, so planter inserts have come along and solved both of these problems.
-The inserts are placed inside of the pots, about two-thirds of the way down where they rest and potting mix is added on top of them.
+The inserts are placed inside of the pots.
+About two-thirds of the way down is where they rest.
+Then potting mix is added on top of them.
 They come in a variety of sizes and are extremely useful.
 Click here to order yours.

 4. Felco Hand Pruners

 A good pair of hand pruners is probably the most-used garden tool.
 From deadheading a favorite rose bush, to pruning small branches, they do it all.
-While there are a large number of different brands, some are better than others, and the very best are made by Felco.
+There are a large number of different pruner brands.
+Some are better than others, and the very best are made by Felco.
 They cut cleanly and are comfortable to use.
-Also, their blades can be sharpened, making this a garden tool that will last you for years.
+The blades can be sharpened, making this a garden tool that will last you for years.
 I’ve used many different hand pruners and Felco the best.
 Click here to order.

 5. Ergonomic Hand Shovel